Profit Margin Calculator

 Margin and markup are not the same thing, and confusing them costs real money.
 Markup is profit over cost; margin is profit over revenue.
 A 50% markup is only a 33% margin.

-What counts as a healthy margin depends entirely on the business — software runs high, retail and food run thin — so compare against your own industry, not a universal number.
+What counts as a healthy margin depends entirely on the business (software runs high, retail and food run thin), so compare against your own industry, not a universal number.

-Got your number?
+That’s the free read.
 Now get the customers.

-Kasspian maps the two or three channels your buyers actually live in, the ones to skip so you stop spreading thin, and the one move to run this week — grounded in how real founders got their first customers.
+Kasspian maps the two or three channels your buyers actually live in, the ones to skip so you stop spreading thin, and the one move to run this week, grounded in how real founders got their first customers.
 Honest read on the idea included.

-Find my first customers
+Find my first customers→Teardowns & founder moves

 One week, a dead startup and why it died.
 The next, a play to get your next customers.